wf8/homologizer/README.md

 gene copies of one of the allopolyploids are homeologs from distinct subgenomes or allelic variants arising from the same subgenome.
-We provide the [data](http://github.com/wf8/homologizer/data) and the full [scripts](http://github.com/wf8/homologizer/src) required to run these examples are found in the repo at [http://github.com/wf8/homologizer/](http://github.com/wf8/homologizer/).
+We provide the [data](http://github.com/wf8/homologizer/data) and the full [scripts](http://github.com/wf8/homologizer/src) required to run these examples in the repo at [http://github.com/wf8/homologizer/](http://github.com/wf8/homologizer/).

 ### The `homologizer` model